-We have endorsed candidates for the upcoming local election November 4, 2025.
+We have endorsed candidates for the upcoming municipal election.
 Please look for information below.

-- Visit the Center for Civic Innovation's website to find out what's on your ballot
+Election day is November 4, 2025.
+Visit the Center for Civic Innovation's website to find out what's on your ballot and mark your calendar for other important voting deadlines!

 Explanations for endorsements are below.